+Fall 2019

-Fall 2016 Advanced Year FT Trad. & Adv.
-Standing Foundation Year Fall Advanced Year field begins during the week of Monday, August 29, 2016 Classroom Interventions/Field lab begins the week of Monday, August 23, 2010 Monday, August 29, 2016 Labor Day - UB Observed Holiday (no field) Monday, September 5 Foundation field begins during the week of Monday, September 26 Learning Contracts due in Taskstream Friday, September 23 Friday, October 21 Fall Field Recess Begins (no field for 1 week) Mon.
+Advanced Year field begins during the week of Monday, August 26, 2019 Foundation Classroom Interventions/Field lab begins the week of Monday, August 26, 2019 Labor Day - UB Observed Holiday (no field) Monday, September 2 Foundation Year field begins during the week of Monday, September 23 Advanced Learning Contracts due in Taskstream Friday, September 20 Foundation Learning Contracts due in Taskstream Friday, October 18 Interprofessional Education Day (Advanced Students Only) Note: Not required Thursday, November 7, 2019 for online students Fall Field Recess (no field for 1 week) Mon.
 Nov.
-21 to Sun.
-Nov 27 Mon.
-Nov.
-21 to Sun.
-Nov 27 Mid-placement Evaluation due in Taskstream Friday, December 9 Friday, December 9 Fall field ends the week ending (Monday - Sunday) Sunday, December 18 Sunday, December 18 Winter Field Recess (no field for 2 weeks) Mon.
+25 to Sun.
 Dec.
-19 to Sun.
-Jan 1, 2017 Mon.
+1 Mid-placement Evaluation due in Taskstream for Students Friday, December 6 Submit timesheets with anticipated hours thru end of semester Mid-placement Evaluation due in Taskstream for Educators Friday, December 13 Fall field ends the week ending (Monday - Sunday) Sunday, December 15 Winter Field Recess (no field for 2 weeks) Mon.
 Dec.
-19 to Sun.
-Jan 1, 2017 Includes: New Year's Day - UB Observed Holiday (no field) Spring 2017 Spring field placements resume during the week of Monday, January 2, 2017 Monday, January 2, 2017 Martin Luther King Day - Observed Holiday (no leld) Monday, January 16 Monday, January 16 Field Education Fair Thursday, January 19 Thursday, January 19 UB Spring Recess Begins (no field for 1 week) Mon.
+16 to Sun.
+Dec.
+29, 2019

+Spring 2020

+Monday, December 30, 2019

+Wednesday, January 1, 2020

+Thursday, January 16

+Monday, January 20

+Thursday, March 5, 2020

+Monday, January 27

+Mon.
 Mar.
-20 to Sun.
+16 to Sun.
 Mar.
-26 Mon.
-Mar.
-20 to Sun.
-Mar.
-26 Final Evaluation due in Taskstream Friday, April 28 Friday, April 28 Please note, the Final Evaluation is due before t the end of field.
-However, student s are required to attend field after this to meet their hourly requirement.
-Failure to comply can result in a change of grade for Field Placement.
-Spring field ends the week ending (Monday - unday) Sunday, May 7 Sunday, May 7

-Field Calendar Guidelines
+22

+Friday, April 17

+Friday, April 24

+s are required to attend field after this to

+nge of grade for Field Placement.

+Sunday, May 3

-- The actual day of the week that field placement begins/ends is determined by the schedule arranged b/t the student and the agency. - Students are generally expected to be at their field placement site for a regular/traditional 8-hour day.
+• The actual day of the week that field placement begins/ends is determined by the schedule arranged b/t the student and the agency.

+- Students are generally expected to be at their field placement site for a regular/traditional 8-hour day.
 This is based on 7.5 field hours with a half-hour lunch break that is not counted toward field hours.
-See example below: - 7.5 hours learning at field placement (counted towards field hours) - 0.5 hours for lunch break (not counted towards field hours) - 8.0 hours day at field site - The Field Calendar differs from the Academic Calendar.
+See example below: - 7.5 hours learning at field placement (counted towards field hours)0.5 hours for lunch break (not counted towards field hours)8.0 hours day at field site - The Field Calendar differs from the Academic Calendar.
 Student schedules for field should correspond with the Field Calendar. - Recess Periods: Students do not need to make up time for missing (not being at) field during the periods on the field calendar which designate Fall, Winter or Spring recess specific to field.
 However, students in some agencies, i.e. school settings may need to take the designated Spring Break of the school system versus that of the University at Buffalo.
 In order to get the minimum required hours, students often need to exchange the time off from UB with that of the school if they do not coincide.
-It is important to discuss this with the Field Educator at the time of interview. - UB Observed Holidays: If a student's typical placement day falls on an UB Observed Holiday (the student is typically in field on that day of the week), he or she is not required to be in field on that day; however, the student is required to make up the hours on an alternate day in that semester. - Students may need to work their field placement hours around their final exams.
-It is important to discuss this with the Field Educator at the time of interview. - Please note that the field placement resumes before classroom instruction begins in the Spring semester.
+It is important to discuss this with the Field Educator at the time of interview.

+- UB Observed Holidays: If a student's typical placement day falls on an UB Observed Holiday (the student is typically in field on that day of the week), he or she is not required to be in field on that day; however, the student is required to make up the hours on an alternate day in that semester. - Interprofessional (IPE) Education Day: All MSW students enrolled in field are now required to participate in Interprofessional Education (IPE) Day at the University at Buffalo at least once each academic year (for Foundation Field, in Spring semester, and Advanced Year Field in Fall).
+Participation time counts towards field hours.
+All participating students will earn three field placement hours for each session attended.
+Students should make arrangements at the start of placement to be released from field (if training is on a scheduled field day).
+Digital badges and a micro-credential in interprofessional education are available for students.